KevinSheedy/lean-git-flow/README.md

     git commit -m "This is my new feature"

+## Push your Feature Branch (or not)
+If you want to share your feature branch with the team, push it to the central repo.
+This is often done so a code review can take place.

+    git push origin feature/login-screen

+Alternatively, you may decide to keep your feature branch locally and to skip this step.

 ## Merge to the release branch
-Once you decide your feature is ready to target a particular release, merge it:
+Once you decide your feature is ready to target a particular release, merge it.
+You can do the merge locally or on the server using a [Pull Request](https://help.github.com/articles/using-pull-requests/).
+A Pull Request allows for a code review to take place.
+To do it locally use:

     git checkout release/1.0.0